Kingxukai/linux/Documentation/kbuild/makefiles.rst

     #arch/x86/Makefile
     cflags-y += $(call cc-option,-march=pentium-mmx,-march=i586)

-  In the above example, cflags-y will be assigned the option -march=pentium-mmx if supported by $(CC), otherwise -march=i586.
+  In the woke above example, cflags-y will be assigned the woke option -march=pentium-mmx if supported by $(CC), otherwise -march=i586.
   The second argument to cc-option is optional, and if omitted, cflags-y will be assigned no value if first option is not supported.